awsugkochi/awsugkochi/src/pages/blog/2019-09-25-aws-awsugkochi-innovators-summit.md

 - [Rashmi Nambiar](https://www.linkedin.com/in/rashminambiar/) for all the help, guidance, co-ordinations and gifts.
 - [Dijeesh Padinharethil](https://www.linkedin.com/in/dijeesh-padinharethil/) for organizing the AWSUGKOCHI team
 - [John Solomon](https://www.linkedin.com/in/john-solomon-aws/) and [Prashanth HN](https://www.linkedin.com/in/hnprashanth/) for representing AWSUGKOCHI Team
-- Abhilash Nair, Amrutha Mohan, Praveesh, Rajesh Lukose for all the helps
+- [Abhilash Nair](https://www.linkedin.com/in/hiabhilash/), [Amrutha Mohan](https://www.linkedin.com/in/amrutha-mohan-706a52101), [Praveesh V](https://www.linkedin.com/in/praveeshv/) and [Rajesh Lukose](https://www.linkedin.com/in/rajesh-lukose-009b4384/) for all the helps